-Mayo wanted one solution that considered the key stakeholders; so they convened a diverse group to give their requirements and concerns.
-This cross functional team included Bruce Kline who leads Mayo's office of intellectual property, Dr. Schuyler Sanderson who runs Mayo's Anatomic Pathology (AP) lab, and Deb Larsen from Mayo's technology group.
+The hospital wanted one solution that considered the key stakeholders; so they convened a diverse group to give their requirements and concerns.
+This cross functional team included Bruce Kline who leads the hospital's office of intellectual property, Dr. Schuyler Sanderson who runs Anatomic Pathology (AP) lab, and Deb Larsen from the technology group.
 The key players contributed business process overview, technical system requirements and a joint development agreement with their RFID partner, Quake Global (formerly ODIN), that so far is unique in the RFID industry.